 How the WODs Felt

 My legs really suffered this week!
 I was somewhat short on time after a doctor appointment on Monday, so I opted for a home workout, which felt great.
 Wednesday’s back squats were the first set of squats I’ve done since my 100 mile week, and they really struggled with a much lighter weight than previous workouts.
 15 minutes of “Kelly” was no picnic, either if I’m being honest.
-After Thursday’s soul sucking workout, I knew I need something short and upper body focused, and that I was just not in the mood to hang out in a gym.
+After Thursday’s soul sucking workout, I knew I needed something short and upper body focused, and that I was just not in the mood to hang out in a gym.
 I was so damn exhausted, I’m surprised that I even convinced myself to do any strength work.